-In determining highest and best use, preliminary judgements are made in the field by appraisers.
-Appraisal District property data cards contain information regarding lot size and frontage; therefore, appraisers normally make judgements on possible use of sites in the field.
-Most profitable uses are also determined by observing surrounding property and the way those properties are used.
+In determining highest and best use, preliminary judgements were made in the field by appraisers.
+Appraisal District property data cards contain information regarding lot size and frontage; therefore, appraisers normally made judgements on possible use of sites in the field.
+Most profitable uses were also determined by observing surrounding property and the way those properties were used.
+If highest and best use was used as a basis for value, it was documented in the notes in the appraisal software.